envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 4 - Dependencies/48 - What should you evaluate before adding a n.md

 ========== Answer ==========

-Before using a dependency, evaluate its release frequency, number of maintainers, and download statistics to determine if it is widely used and actively maintained.
+Before using a dependency, **evaluate its release frequency, number of maintainers, and download statistics to determine if it is widely used and actively maintained**.
 This helps ensure community support, ongoing updates, and timely bug fixes.

 **References**: